-AHRI’s research arm, the Air-Conditioning, Heating and Refrigeration Technology Institute (AHRTI), has been selected by the Department of Energy (DOE) for a $2 million funding award to develop an essential low-global warming potential (GWP) refrigerant database in collaboration with Oak Ridge National Laboratory (ORNL) and the National Institute of Standards and Technology (NIST).
-As part of the program, AHRTI will assess the thermal and chemical stability of low-GWP refrigerants with lubricants and their long-term compatibility with materials commonly used in air conditioning and refrigeration systems.
-AHRI members will guide ORNL and NIST to develop heat transfer and pressure drop correlations and measure property data for new refrigerants.
-This program aims to provide U.S. manufacturers with accurate refrigerant data to design, manufacture, and commercialize efficient and reliable HVACR products using environmentally friendly refrigerants.
+In September, AHRI’s research arm, the Air-Conditioning, Heating, and Refrigeration Technology Institute (AHRTI), was selected by the U.S. Department of Energy for a $2.1 million funding award to conduct essential research on low global warming potential (GWP) refrigerants.
+AHRTI will lead a research program in collaboration with Oak Ridge National Laboratory (ORNL) and the National Institute of Standards and Technology (NIST), to establish a database for the thermal and chemical stability of low-GWP refrigerants with lubricants and their long-term compatibility with materials commonly used in air conditioning and refrigeration systems.

 Oak Ridge will develop heat transfer and pressure drop correlations for new refrigerants, which will be used for designing and optimizing heat exchangers.
 NIST will measure property data of low-GWP refrigerant blends and incorporate them into the NIST database.
 This more accurate blend data will be used to improve confidence in the selection and optimization of blends for particular applications.

 The AHRI Research and Technology (R&T) Committee recently approved funding for a project that will evaluate the load-based testing approach for unitary products.
 The R&T Committee also recommended an assessment of the following research needs:

 - Common venting

 - Electrification and decarbonization for gas-fired products